dapr/proposals/20240919-scheduler-failure-policy.md

   // failure_policy is the optional policy to apply when a job fails to
   // trigger.
-  // By default, the failure policy is drop- meaning the Job tick will be
+  // By default, the failure policy is FailurePolicyConstant, with a 1s delay
+  // and 3 maximum retries.
-  // dropped or ignored in the event of failure. optional FailurePolicy failure_policy = 7;
+  optional FailurePolicy failure_policy = 7;
 }
 ```